Who is on your Parenting Team?

 It is a way of listening that lets the speaker know that you understand what he is saying, accept his perspective, and are not judging him.
 It does not mean that you necessarily agree with the person but that you are available to hear his thoughts and feelings.

-- Choose with broad approaches in mind.
+Choose with broad approaches in mind.
 Don’t challenge every argument that is presented and don’t argue over details.
-Instead of mentioning every time your spouse has let your child “off the hook” this past week, you can stay with the big picture: “I’ve noticed that you haven’t been enforcing our house rules or imposing consequences when Nathan doesn’t do what you ask him to.
-Let’s talk about it.”
-At that point, you can give specific examples.
+Instead of mentioning every time your spouse has let your child “off the hook” this past week, stay with the big picture and later you can give specific examples.

 - Accept that you and your partner may have different perspectives on some issues.
 Don’t take it as a personal affront, as long as the communication is respectful.
 You both may have valid, just different, perspectives.
 The goal is to come together and decide how you want to raise your children.

-- Focus on solutions, rather than finding someone to blame.
-Appreciate that there is some legitimate reason for almost every behavior.
-Instead of saying, “It is your fault that Sam won’t cooperate now,” you can say, “This is not about someone being at fault.
+You can say: “This is not about someone being at fault.
 The question we need to address is how we are going to handle it.”

-- Be assertive, not aggressive.
-Instead of saying, “If you don’t talk to me about this now, I’m doing it my way, and that is that,” you can say, “I understand that you feel strongly about this.
+You can say: “I understand that you feel strongly about this.
 I do too.
 We need to discuss this in order to work it out.”

 Team Parent Conversation Starters